-Telling people where to go since 1990 – Jim Hinckley’s America/Route 66 Chronicles ®
+Telling people where to go and sharing America's story since 1990 – Jim Hinckley’s America/Route 66 Chronicles ®

 Jim Hinckley has earned the moniker of America's storyteller with presentations made in the United States and Europe, the publication of hundreds of feature articles and twenty books, and with tours.

 - Soroptimist Fall Meeting, September 30

 - Trails, Rails & Route 66 in Illinois, October 18

 - October 20, 3:00 to 5:00, Home Again on Route 66, Pontiac, Illinois

 - October 20-23, 2022, Miles of Possibility Conference

 - Arizona Lecture Series: Route 66 in Arizona

 Author Jim Hinckley takes the audience for a walk on the dark side of the Main Street of America, legendary Route 66, with tales of murder and mayhem.